apace7/local_volume_database/docs/source/tutorials.rst

    Example figure

-Additional, ipython notebooks are located here:   `ipython notebooks to create figures in overview paper <https://github.com/apace7/local_volume_database/tree/main/paper_examples>`_ and (slightly out-of-date examples) `original ipython notebook examples <https://github.com/apace7/local_volume_database/blob/main/example_notebooks/example_plots.ipynb>`_
+In addition to the example above, there are two folders with example ipython notebooks:  `example_notebooks/ <https://github.com/apace7/local_volume_database/blob/main/example_notebooks/>`_ and `paper_examples/ <https://github.com/apace7/local_volume_database/tree/main/paper_examples>`_.
+The former are general examples while the latter are the notebooks used to make the summary/example figures in the LVDB overview paper.

 Some Recommendations
 ---------------------------------------------